solana-nft-programs/token-manager/README.md

   // Optional parameters to expire this token manager based on time timeInvalidation?: {
-    // Optional exact fixed expiration in UTC seconds, not to be used along with durationSeconds expiration?: number,
+    // Optional payment manager to handle payment splits if multiple parties involved - should be a PDA initialized by payment manager program paymentManager?: PublicKey,
     // Optional duration after token is claimed in seconds durationSeconds?: number,
+    // Optional exact fixed expiration in UTC seconds, not to be used along with durationSeconds maxExpiration?: number,
     // Optional extension parameters to extend duration extension?: {
       // The amount rate needed for extension